cap-js/docs/get-started/jumpstart.md

 ## Setup for Local Development {#setup}

 Follow the steps below to setup a local development environment.
-If you are a developer, then you might already have most things installed, such as Node.js, Git, SQLite, Java, Maven, VSCode, and you only need to install `cds-dk` as described in step 2 below.
+If you are a developer, then you might already have most things installed, such as Node.js, Git, SQLite, Java, Maven, VS Code, and you only need to install `cds-dk` as described in step 2 below.